decentraland/unity-renderer/docs/how-to-profile-a-local-unity-build-remotely.md

 ### How to profile a local Unity build remotely

 #### Option 1
-1. Run `make watch` in a terminal at `kernel/`.
+1. Run `make watch` in a terminal at your `kernel` repository.
 Wait for it to finish and leave it watching for changes. **This step must be done before replacing the build files or they may be replaced again with the latest published build files when the `make watch` process runs**
 2. In Unity Editor, build unity WASM with its name as `unity` into your desired folder. **It's very important that the folder/build name is `unity`**.
-3. When the building process finishes, move the 3 ".unityweb" files that will end up inside `[ChosenDestination]/unity/Build/` into `kernel/static/unity/Build/`.
+3. When the building process finishes, move all the ".unityweb" files that will end up inside `[ChosenDestination]/unity/Build/` into `kernel/static/unity/Build/`.
 Just remember that if you run the `make watch` after this last step, your new files may be replaced by the latest published build files during the `make watch` process.

 Just to be clear, the .unityweb files should end up in the following path
 ```